 [Section 13 amended by No. 68 of 1974 s.
 5.]

-14. When partnership, company or other body corporate may register
+14. When partnership or body corporate can apply to be registered

 (1) A partnership, company or other body corporate which applies to be registered under this Act is entitled to be so registered if and when it pays the fees prescribed for such registration and satisfies the Board that there is already registered under this Act at least one partner of the partnership, or one director of the company, or one member of the board of management of the body corporate or a person employed in such a manner and with such duties and responsibilities by the partnership, company or body corporate to manage and supervise painting carried out by such partnership, company or body corporate as in the opinion of the Board will, in each particular case, ensure the proper management and supervision of painting so carried out.